ulule/deepcopier/README.rst

     :alt: Build Status
     :target: http://travis-ci.org/ulule/deepcopier

-This package is meant to make copying of structs to/from others structs a bit more easy.
+This package is meant to make copying of structs to/from others structs a bit easier.

 Installation